bebatut-slides/2020/14_07_ismb/slides.md

 - <!-- .element: class="footer" --> Photo by <a href="https://unsplash.com/@krewellah87?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Andrea Tummons</a> on <a href="https://unsplash.com/s/photos/kindness?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a>

 Note:
-- Trust and confidence towards each other
+- Trust and have confidence towards each other
 - Accountability, complementarity and gratitude
-- Supportive network of friends and colleagues
+- To build a supportive network of friends and colleagues

 ---

 ![](images/bioinformatics_training.png) <!-- .element width="100%" -->

+Note:
+- Here was my vision for empowering usable and comprehensive bioinformatics training

 ---
 ### Thank you!